botdio/botd/README.md

-# BotD - Dev, Daemon and Automation, All in Slack.
+# BotD - Connect the docker and slack, then run code in slack.
 [![Build Status](https://travis-ci.org/botdio/botd.svg?branch=master)](https://travis-ci.org/botdio/botd)

-BotD start a daemon process in server side, and connect to your Slack.
-When code submit, the process will run it and output will be piped to your slack.

-Write, run and debug nodejs code, when good enough, make a cron job to do automation. **The whole process is in slack.**
+BotD is a server side code playground.
+When start, it will listen the Slack message and executed the scripts.

+## Key Features:
+> Connect the stdio/stderr into slack message;
+> Edit code, save then run again.
+> Connect the docker container to channel.
+> Cron jobs support for easy automation.

-BotD can be used to:
+## Suggested to be used to:
-> Show team the runnable code, not words;
-> Share team the code and results;
-> "Codepen" for Team;
+> Team code pen or playground, to show the runnable and workable code to your team;
-> Operate in server side;
+> Server operation without SSH but in Slack.
-> Hire talent by coding in slack.
+> Hire talent by peer coding in slack guest channel.
+> Test and deploy the docker images

 ## Demo: Hello, World
 The follow gif shows how to invite BotD, write and execute the code, change and rerun the code: